-- 3.1 A key aim of investing in land and property is for the enhancement of revenue income from capital investment above the levels obtainable from other forms of investment.
-This reflects the Council's aim to acquire, develop and retain property assets to provide increased financial resilience in the context of decreased funding from central government. - 3.2 Additionally, land and property acquisition and development is also a means of influencing regeneration and potentially the economic development within the District.
-Therefore while one objective may be to increase the financial resources the Council has available, it can also extend service delivery or provide community improvement generally. - 3.3 For these reasons priority will be given to acquiring property in the Chichester District, albeit opportunities to acquire properties elsewhere shall not be excluded altogether if a justifiable case exists for doing so.
+- 3.1 A key aim of investing in land and property is for the enhancement of secured revenue income from capital investment above the levels obtainable from other forms of investment.
+This is part of the Council's objective of providing increased financial resilience in the context of decreased funding from central government. - 3.2 Land and property acquisition and development is also a means of influencing regeneration and the economic development within the District.
+Therefore while one objective may be to increase the financial resources the Council has available, appropriate investment can also extend service delivery or provide community improvement generally. - 3.3 For these reasons priority will be given to acquiring property in the Chichester District, albeit opportunities to acquire properties elsewhere shall not be excluded altogether if a justifiable case exists for doing so.
+Properties outside of the District area but close enough for officers to undertake the management of the property, should be considered, albeit with priority given to the purchase of investments within the District area.

-- 3.4 Additionally the Strategy recognises that it does not stand alone but sits within the context of other corporate policies and plans to which due regard shall be given, such as: - Planning Policies (Local Plan, Local development Schemes, Master Planning Strategic sites etc.) - Economic Strategy - Economic Development Action Plan - Asset Management Plan - Estates Service Plan Chichester Enterprise Gateway, Barnfield Drive Development - Medium Term Financial Plan size and sources of available funds - 3.5 This protocol may need to consider any future strategies that may be developed over time and so the list stated in 3.4 is not exhaustive. - 3.6 The Council will pursue a mix of land and property investments for leasing or rent (e.g. industrial, retail or office related units etc.) subject to satisfying the decision criteria specified in Section 6 below. - 3.7 The investment strategy aims to acquire land and property for the longer term (10 years or more) to reap the benefit of sustained rental income and capital appreciation as land and property values recover from the effects of economic downturn in recent years. - 3.8 From time to time the Council has issues when other parties seek to obtain interests in property that it may not be in the Council's interests to grant them.
+- 3.4 Additionally the protocol recognises that the strategy does not stand alone but sits within the context of other corporate policies and plans to which due regard shall be given, such as: - Planning Policies (Local Plan, Local development Schemes, Master Planning Strategic sites etc.) - Economic Strategy - Economic Development Action Plan - Asset Management Plan - Estates Service Plan Chichester Enterprise Gateway, Barnfield Drive Development - Medium Term Financial Plan size and sources of available funds - 3.5 This protocol will need to also consider any future strategies that may be developed over time and so the list stated in 3.4 is not exhaustive. - 3.6 The investment strategy aims to acquire land and property for the longer term (10 years or more) to reap the benefit of sustained rental income and capital appreciation as land and property values recover from the effects of economic downturn in recent years. - 3.7 From time to time the Council is approached by other parties seeking to obtain interests in Council property and it may not always be in the Council's interests to proceed with them.
 For example the Council has retained freehold ownership of most of the land at the Quarry Lane and Terminus Road industrial estates and it is not considered to be in the Council's interests to release this in a piecemeal fashion when requested by occupying tenants.
 Similarly the Council has been willing to extend leases where this facilitates regeneration or redevelopment but not where it is felt that this will prolong the retention of poor standard buildings.
-More generally the council wishes to retain revenue earning properties and does not wish to sell to occupying tenants.
+More generally the Council wishes to retain revenue earning properties and does not wish to sell to occupying tenants.
 It will assist officers in dealing with requests of this nature if there are underlying policies that they can refer to.